senarvi/senarvi.github.io/_pages/deep-learning-for-computer-vision.md

 ### [YOLO9000](https://arxiv.org/abs/1612.08242) and [YOLOv3](https://pjreddie.com/media/files/papers/YOLOv3.pdf)

 * There are multiple detection layers at different levels of the model (for example, 3)
-* Each grid cell at each detection layer predicts multiple bounding boxes (for example, 3)
+* Each grid cell at each detection layer predicts multiple bounding boxes (for example, 3) and a separate set of class probabilities for every box (as opposed to YOLO)
-* The predicted values are offsets from predefined anchor boxes, like in Faster R-CNN
+* Boxes are predicted relative to predefined anchor boxes, like in Faster R-CNN
-* The anchor boxes are centered at the cell center, i.e. the bounding box location is still predicted relative to the grid cell
+* The anchor boxes are centered at the cell center, i.e. the bounding box location is still predicted relative to the grid cell and the anchor box only defines a prior width and height
+* The three boxes predicted at a cell each have a separate prior width and height
-* There is a corresponding anchor width and height for each of the 3 predictors at each of the 3 detection layers, totaling nine anchor box sizes
+* The three detection layers use separate priors, totaling nine anchor box shapes
 * The anchor box dimensions are determined by running k-means clustering on the training set bounding boxes
-* The grid cell responsible for a training target is determined by the object center
-* At each detection layer, the predictor that is responsible for a training target is the one whose corresponding anchor dimensions best match the object size (in terms of Intersection over Union)
+* At each detection layer, the bounding box that is responsible for a training target is the one whose anchor box best matches the object
+    - The grid cell is determined by the object center
+    - The predictor within the cell is the one whose prior dimensions give the ighest Intersection over Union with the target
+* Confidence score is now called objectness, and YOLOv3 uses binary targets
+    - The target is one for the bounding boxes that are responsible for predicting any objects
+    - Bounding boxes that are not responsible for predicting any objects, but whose anchor box overlaps an object (high enough IoU), are ignored from the objectness loss
+    - Objectness loss is calculated as the binary cross entropy from those boxes that are not ignored

 ## Image Segmentation